Skip to main content

 Advanced search filter

 For each card type you can apply filters to display only the cards you want to view.
-A dedicated funnel icon is available on the management page of each class (see paragraph 6.1).

 Filter on attributes